 The Boom Lake hike in Banff National Park is a moderately long, but reasonably easy hike through a pleasant forest to a Banff lake surrounded by towering rock cliffs.
 To be honest, the Boom Lake hike is an underrated hike in Banff.
-The scenery to be earned by hiking up to Boom Lake is on par with many of Banff National Park’s best hikes.
+The scenery to be earned by hiking up to Boom Lake is on par with many of the best hikes in Banff National Park.

 While it’s nearly impossible to compete with the stunning scenery of Lake Louise and Moraine Lake, you’ll find Boom Lake is still well worth the time.
 The lake itself is beautiful with an impressive mountain backdrop.
 The clear blue water of the lake is incredibly inviting on a calm summer day, but don’t be fooled as it will still be quite cold!